Tojikan/znz-roll20/docs/p0-rolls.md

 ### Double Down ###

 If a player is not happy with the result of a non-combat roll but before the ZM declares the outcome of the roll, they can petition the ZM to *Double-Down* on their roll.
 A Double-Down allows a player to re-roll the same roll if they pay a sum of resources that is specified by the ZM.
-If the ZM agrees to allow the double-down, they will then state the cost of the Double-Down.
+If the ZM agrees to allow the Double-Down, they will then state the cost.
 If the player accepts and spends that cost, they may re-roll that roll **but must accept the results of the second roll**.
 Players **cannot** double-down again on the same action.

 The ZM can always refuse a double-down request at anytime.
 Any previously spent resources are not refunded.
 <br/><br/>